Techsupport254/tabitha-project/tabitha-proposal.md

 CHAPTER 3: SYSTEM DESIGN &ANALYSIS
 3.1 Introduction
 This chapter focuses on the analysis and design phases of the AI-Assisted Medicine Prescription System for Uzuri Chem Pharmacy.
-It covers the system development methodology, feasibility studies, requirements elicitation, data analysis, system specification, requirement analysis and modeling, logical design and the system’s physical design.
+It covers the system development methodology, feasibility studies, requirements elicitation, data analysis, system specification, requirement analysis and modeling, logical design and the system's physical design.
 In the system development methodology, the system development techniques are discussed, they are introduced before the actual implementation of the system begins.
 The feasibility study is conducted to assess the viability of the proposed system.
 The political, economic, social, technical, environmental, and legal feasibility are widely discussed.
 Requirement elicitation focuses on where and how the data was collected in addition to the sampling of the data collected and the techniques applied.
 The data collected will then be analyzed to format it, this is largely discussed in data analysis.
 Under the system specification, both functional and nonfunctional requirements are well presented in order to identify at what rate that the system offer what it offers.
 The requirements are analyzed and modeled to find out the conflicts and redundancies and to resolve them.
 Use Case diagrams to capture system interactions with users, Low-Level DFDs to illustrate data flow through system processes and class diagrams to define object relationships and attributes were modeled.
 In the logical design of the system, the system architecture (3 tier; user interface, business logic and database), control flow and process design (flowcharts, activity diagrams and sequence diagrams) and design for non-functional requirements (security strategies, error and exception handling) are captured.
 The physical design sector focuses on the design of the physical structure of the database, the user interface and the business logic.
 It involves making decisions about the hardware and software platforms, database, networking, deployment environments and other physical aspects of the system.
 3.2 Systems Development Methodology
 Agile is an ideal methodology for developing an AI- Assisted Medicine Prescription system due to its structured and iterative approach, which ensures continuous improvement.
 The process starts with understanding the business and data, followed by data preparation, crucial for handling sensitive pharmacy data.
 It enables experimenting with various AI models to forecast demand, recommend personalized medications, and detect fraud, all while maintaining security.
 The methodology's evaluation phase helps refine predictions and ensure the system meets real-world needs.
 Finally, agile flexibility and scalability also allow the system to evolve as data grows and new security challenges arise.
 Agile has an iterative and incremental development that promotes; short development cycles to deliver working components, frequent reassessment and adaptation, which is crucial as new medical data or algorithms become available, the ability to incrementally introduce AI features which could become a bottleneck if introduced at once due to its complexity.
 With agile, one can create a system that meets the needs of the diverse users such as doctors, pharmacists and patients since it enhances close collaboration with stakeholders and continuous engagement of users to ensure the system remains usable, safe and compliant with the medical protocols.
-AI models are often probabilistic and may evolve over time, agile not only accommodates the changing requirements and unexpected outcomes for the AI model behavior of the system proposed but also allows developers to test and validate assumptions early, reducing the risk of building a system that doesn’t align with the medical realities.
+AI models are often probabilistic and may evolve over time, agile not only accommodates the changing requirements and unexpected outcomes for the AI model behavior of the system proposed but also allows developers to test and validate assumptions early, reducing the risk of building a system that doesn't align with the medical realities.
 Agile encourages learning from the past iterations, which is essential for fine tuning AI algorithms that the system will use.
 Furthermore, the teams can respond to new findings in medical research or emerging regulations without derailing the project.
 It also allows early deployment of minimum viable AI features like symptom checkers, which can evolve into full prescription support system.
 This promotes rapid delivery and feedback while ensuring a quicker time-to-value which in turn helps to build trust with end users.
 In conclusion, Agile is ideal for an AI-Assisted Medicine Prescription system because it aligns with the dynamic, high-stakes, and user-sensitive nature of healthcare technology.
 It ensures flexibility, quality, and ongoing alignment with user needs and medical standards, making it a practical choice for managing both software and AI development challenges.
 3.3 Feasibility Study
 To assess the feasibility of implementing the AI Assisted Medicine Prescription System, PESTEL was examined: